City Of Los Angeles Tenant Anti-Harassment Ordinance

 Tobener Ravenscroft LLP is the leading tenant rights law firm in California and has been in business for over twenty years.
 The firm serves tenants in Los Angeles and focuses on wrongful evictions, intractable repair issues, landlord harassment, tenant discrimination, landlord sexual harassment, and landlord-caused injuries.

-What types of activity by a landlord are prohibited under the City of Los Angeles Tenant Anti-Harassment Ordinance?
+What is considered harassment by a landlord under the City of Los Angeles Tenant Anti-Harassment Ordinance?

-Tenant harassment is defined as “a landlord’s knowing and willful course of conduct directed at a specific tenant that seriously alarms or annoys the tenant, and that serves no legitimate purpose.”
+Tenant harassment is defined as “a landlord’s bad faith conduct directed at a specific tenant or tenants that causes the latter detriment or harm.”
 Los Angeles, Cal.
 Mun.
 Code § 45.33.
+“Bad faith” conduct means “willful, reckless, or grossly negligent.”
+Id.

 In the City of Los Angeles, landlords are prohibited from doing the following:

-• Reducing or eliminating housing services, such as parking.
+• Reducing or eliminating or threatening to reduce or eliminate housing services, such as parking.

 • Failing to perform necessary repairs and maintenance, or failing to follow applicable industry standards to minimize exposure to noise, dust, lead paint, asbestos, or other building materials with potentially harmful health impacts.

-• Abusing the right to access a rental unit, including entering or photographing areas of the unit that are beyond the scope of a lawful entry or inspection.
+• Abusing the right to access a rental unit, including entering or photographing areas of the unit that are beyond the scope of a lawful entry or inspection; failing to explicitly state the specific reason for entry; failing to reasonably coordinate entry with the tenant’s schedule; misrepresenting the reason for entry; failing to provide the approximate time window for entry; failing to timely notify the tenant that the noticed entry has been cancelled; and excessively requesting entry.

 • Attempting to coerce a tenant to vacate with offer(s) of payments.